zancas/OTF-Magic-Folder-proposal/narrative.rst

 2. Monitor such changes being made to the remote magic folder, and download each new or changed file into the local one.

-In order to shorten time-to-market, the process of monitoring for changes from the remote side will be a simple polling loop that re-uses Tahoe-LAFS's existing functionality, instead of a more efficient asynchronous notification system that would require more development time.
+In order to shorten time-to-market, the process of mnoitoring for changes from the remote side will be a simple polling loop that re-uses Tahoe-LAFS's existing functionality, instead of a more efficient asynchronous notification system that would require more development time.